lawalgren/ml-notes/notes.md

 Numeric Feature Engineering
   * Know what numeric feature engineering is and why it is important
   * Know different techniques used for feature engineering numeric data
-  * Know the different types of feature scalin and when they should be used
+  * Know the different types of feature scaling and when they should be used
     * Normalization
     * Standardization
   * Know what binning is and when it should be used